executive collection of 4 & 5 bedroom homes

-Anwyl Construction Company Ltd (Anwyl) and any other Anwyl group companies understands that your privacy is important to you and that you care about how your personal data is used and shared online.
+Anwyl Construction Company Ltd (Anwyl) and any other Anwyl group companies understands that your privacy is important to you and that you care about how your personal data is used and shared.

-We respect and value the privacy of everyone who visits our website(s) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under law.
+We respect and value your privacy and will only collect and use personal data in ways that are described here and in a manner that is consistent with our obligations and your rights under law.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.

 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.

 The Data Protection Act is underpinned by eight important principles.
 These say that personal data must:

 In this Policy, the following terms shall have the following meanings:

 Account – Means an account required to access and/or use certain areas and features of our website(s)